-- 3) Imagine you have applied for a job as a sports activities organiser at a youth club in the UK.
-Work in pairs and think of the best answers to the questions in exercise 1. - 4) CD 1.10 Listen to Rosie being interviewed for the job in exercise 2 and answer the questions.
-Write the answers in your notebook. - 1 What experience does Rosie have? - 2 Which two character traits help Rosie to be a good team member? - 3 Why does Rosie think the job might be difficult for her? - 5) CD 1.10 Listen to the interview again and complete the Phrase Bank in your notebook.
+- 3> Imagine you have applied for a job as a sports activities organiser at a youth club in the UK.
+Work in pairs and think of the best answers to the questions in exercise 1.
+Students' own answers - 4) CD 1.10 Listen to Rosie being interviewed for the job in exercise 2 and answer the questions.
+Write the answers in vour notebook. - 1 What experience does Rosie have?
+She has experience working with children.
+She has been responsible for designing an extra activities programme for younger students in her school. - 2 Which two character traits help Rosie to be a good team member?
+She is sociable and cooperative. - 3 Why does Rosie think the job might be difficult for her?
+She is a little overambitious and wants to achieve too much in too short - 5) CD 1.10 Listen to the interview again and complete the Phrase Bank in your notebook.
 Then translate the phrases into your own language.